Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

 ```Python
 Neutron density: 0.23611064482555608
 ```
-which coincides in the first seven digits with the data reported by Nahla
+which coincides in the first seven digits with the data reported by Nahla (2010, p.
+8).